 1959 A Clean Kill written by Michael Gilbert, starring Peter Copley and Rachel Roberts, details the unnerving possibility of a pharmacist planning a murder.
 Directed by Alastair Sim, the thriller runs at London's Criterion Theatre for 142 performances.

 1979 The Negro Ensemble Company presents Home by Samm-Art Williams, who is also in the cast.
-This show, about a young black man's resistance to fight in the Vietnam war, plays at the St. Marks Playhouse for 82 performances before transferring to Broadway.
+This show, about a young black man's resistance to fight in the Vietnam war, plays at the St. Marks Playhouse before transferring to Broadway.

 2009 Stephen Sondheim and Hugh Wheeler's A Little Night Music returns to Broadway with Catherine Zeta-Jones making her Broadway debut as Desirée Armfeldt and Angela Lansbury as her mother Madame Armfeldt.
 Directed by Trevor Nunn, the production was previously seen at London's Menier Chocolate Factory and in the West End.
-Zeta-Jones wins a Tony Award for her performance, and the production runs 425 performances.
+Zeta-Jones wins a Tony Award for her performance.

 2018 A new stage adaptation of Harper Lee's To Kill a Mockingbird, with a script by Aaron Sorkin, opens at Broadway's Shubert Theatre.
 Jeff Daniels takes on the central role of Atticus Finch in the staging, which frames the Alabama-set story as a memory play as Scout (Celia Keenan-Bolger) recalls the 1930s trial in which her father defended a black man accused of raping a white girl.
 Keenan-Bolger wins a Tony Award for her performance.